-Deutsch.info — Multilingual website for teaching German to non german speakers.
-The project is supported by the EU agency, EACEA （"lifelong study" program) and will launch in 2013.
-The website is being created based on the experience with lernu.net, slovake.eu and other internet projects.
-There are 8 parteners from 6 countries particpating in the project, and it will be available in 9 languages.
+Deutsch.info — Multilingual website for teaching German to non-German speakers.
+The project was supported by the EU agency EACEA （"lifelong study" program) and launched in 2013.
+The website was created based on the experience with lernu.net, slovake.eu and other Internet projects.
+There were 8 partners from 6 countries participating in the project, and it was available in 9 languages when it was launched.

 Zamenhof.info — Multilingual website about the life and work of L.L.
 Zamenhof, created on the occasion of the 100-th anniversary of his death.

 Prague Manifesto — This website aims to present a significant document of the Esperanto movement - the Prague Manifesto, on its 20th anniversary.
 The website was created and launched for the Zamenhof Day 2016 by an Italian Esperantist, graphic designer and computer programmer Edoardo Nannotti during his European Voluntary Service at E@I.

 Ridejo — Ridejo is a website for jokes and memes in Esperanto.
 Visitors to the site can upvote the ones that make them laugh, and also upload their own content.
 We look forward to your submissions!

 Drakoj — This website explains the basic rules of the fantasy game Pathfinder in Esperanto.
 Pathfinder is a table role-playing game in which the Game Master describes the events of the game world, and the players take turns describing how their characters respond.

 Komputeko — The computer related terms collection is a portal of computer related terms in as many languages as possible, created in order to promote correct language usage and face the use of (often crippled forms of) US English terms.